Complete Guide on Parts of Telescope: Names, Functions & Diagram

 Lenses

 The lens is one of the necessary parts of a telescope.
-In most refracting telescopes, there are two lenses in which is the objective lens, and the other is the eyepiece lens.
+In most refracting telescopes, there are two lenses: the objective lens and the eyepiece lens.
 The bigger lens is an objective lens, while the smaller lens is an eyepiece lens.

 The objective lens is convex, while the eyepiece lens is concave in shape.
 The objective lens is at the front side to focus on the image, and the eyepiece lens is at the backside of the telescope for magnification.